twincharged/Walkthrough/README.md

   <p class="large-text centered">Jade is awesome!</p>
 </section>
 ```
-One more quick thing that is optional, but generally considered good practice: `div` tags are optional.
+One more quick thing that is optional, but generally considered good practice: you don't have to type `div` tags.
 This is because they're the most common tag.
 Example:
 ```jade
 #main-box.background-red
   p Cool, huh?